Upcoming changes for travel to Europe

 Travelling on a cruise

-If you are travelling on a cruise and stopping at any of the European countries involved in EES, whether you need to go through the EES system will depend on your where your cruise starts and where the itinerary ends.
+If you are travelling on a cruise and stopping at any of the European countries involved in EES, whether you need to go through the EES system will depend on where your cruise starts and where the itinerary ends.

 If the cruise departure is from a UK port and returns to a UK port, you will not need to complete the EES registration.